-SAFAR is a collective of activists, researchers and development practitioners.
-We work in the space between government and civil society to build and demonstrate practical interventions that deepen democratic governance such as pro-active disclosure of government information, social audits, transparency in decision making, facilitation support in accessing basic entitlements, and grievance redress, and pursue them till they are institutionalized.
-Through accountability-in-practice, we also want to expand our collective thinking around accountability through research and reflection.
-We teach the theory of social accountability that is emerging from our collective practice to students of Masters in Public Policy at the National Law School of India University, Bengaluru, Karnataka.
+SAFAR works in the space between government and civil society to build and demonstrate practical interventions that deepen democratic governance such as pro-active disclosure of government information, social audits, transparency in decision making, facilitation support in accessing basic entitlements, and grievance redress, and pursue them till they are institutionalized.
+Through accountability-in-practice, we also work to expand our collective thinking around accountability through research and reflection.
+We teach the theory of social accountability that is emerging from our collective practice to students of Masters in Public Policy at the National Law School of India University (NLSIU), Bengaluru.

 Rakshita Swamy is the Founder and Director of SAFAR.
-She has worked towards advocating and institutionalizing transparency, accountability and citizen participation in governance, through her collaboration with Central and State Governments and Civil Society Organizations over the past decade.
-Her work focuses on introducing platforms for enabling and enforcing accountability in diverse sectors such as public service delivery, governance in sixth schedule areas, mining, digital technology and functioning of public institutions.
-She worked with the Ministry of Rural Development with a mandate to support State Governments in implementing social audits under the MGNREGA, and drawing synergies on social audit with the Comptroller and Auditor General of India.
+She has worked towards advocating and institutionalizing transparency, accountability and citizen participation in governance, through her collaborations with Central and State Governments and Civil Society Organizations.
+Her work focuses on conceptualizing, demonstrating and institutionalizing mechanisms that enable disclosure of information, time bound grievance redress and social audits in the delivery of schemes and functioning of public institutions.
+She worked with the Ministry of Rural Development with a mandate to support State Governments in implementing social audits under the MGNREGA, and drawing institutional synergies on social audit with the Comptroller and Auditor General of India.
 She is associated with the Right to Information and Right to Work campaigns.
 She has a Masters in Social Policy and Development from the London School of Economics and Political Science and a Bachelors in Economics from Ladhy Shri Ram College, University of Delhi.

 Anindita Adhikari is the Director of SAFAR.
 She is a PhD Candidate in Sociology at Brown University, where her research examines accountability and welfare rights in India with a focus on social audits and the grievance redress law in Bihar.
-She has been associated with the Right to Work, Right to Information, and Right to Food campaigns for over a decade.
+She has been associated with the Right to Work, Right to Information, and Right to Food campaigns.
 Anindita has previously worked with the Government of Bihar and the Ministry of Rural Development on employment, social security, and land issues.
 Her work has been published in journals such as Development and Change and World Development.
-She co-leads SAFAR's work.

 Khush has a master’s in Public Affairs with a specialization in Public Policy Analysis from the Brown University and an undergraduate training in Civil Engineering from Gujarat Technological University.
-He has been working in the development and governance space for the last six years.
 During his time at Brown, Khush led the research for the Habitability Initiative at the Mayor’s office of Complete Communities in Houston (Texas, US) that aimed at providing policy recommendations to the city administration for improving the quality of low-rent, affordable multi-family housing stock in the historically underserved communities.
 Prior to Brown, He was associated with the Indus Action Initiatives to lead their state operations in Gujarat in order to advocate for the implementation of the Right to Education in a transparent, inclusive, and accountable manner.
 He also worked on institutionalizing Social Audit in the state of Haryana among other governance reform projects as the Chief Minister’s Good Governance Associate.
 Khush has also been a Gandhi Fellow where he spent two years working with the tribal communities in Dungarpur on issues like education, livelihoods, and agriculture.
-He is the National Resource Person at SAFAR.
+He is the National Coordinator at SAFAR.

 Kathyayini Chamaraj has been associated with Citizens’ Voluntary Initiative for the City of Bangalore (CIVIC) for the past thirty years.
 She has been working towards the better implementation of laws that promote greater transparency, accountability and people’s participation in urban governance.
 She is associated with state and national campaigns on right to information, right to food and rights of social security for workers of the unorganized sector.
 She is an avid writer and has contributed towards more than 350 articles on social and development issues in the press.
 She is SAFAR’s State Resource Person for Karnataka.